yzziizzy/gpuedit/DEVELOPMENT.md

 * bugz: statusbar widgets drawn on top of each other
 * bugz: buffer open/scroll is off by 1 (GBEC linesOnScreen unset)
 * bugz: C-w not closing buffers (PromptAndClose needs MessagePipe conversion)
-* bugz: selection pre-populate of fuzzy/grep openers not working
 * bugz: unable to change theme

 * render whitespace characters